batcholi/Archean_wiki/src/components/miscellaneous/Aileron.md

 # Usage
 The aileron does not require any energy to operate, only a value between `-1.0` and `+1.0` through its data port.

+>- The aileron are not aerodynamically affected by blocks or components, which means they function even through these obstacles.
+This allows for optimizing the flight efficiency of a vehicle by integrating them into hidden places, such as inside the wings.